 **Deliveroo is a food delivery company** with ****4 product areas: Consumers, Riders, Restaurants, and Operations.

-As the first Principal Designer, I was responsible for increasing the output speed and quality of the product design team (20+ designers) and prepare for growth.
+As a Principal Designer, I was responsible for increasing the output speed and quality of the product design team (20+ designers) and prepare for growth.

-During my tenure (2017 → 2019), I streamlined Deliveroo's products under 2 design systems, built UI kits for designers, built component libraries for engineers with Matt Vagni, re-integrated Branding in the product design process, and promoted a culture of craft, accountability and collaboration.
+During my tenure (2017 → 2019), I streamlined Deliveroo's products under 2 design systems, built UI kits for designers, built component libraries for engineers, re-integrated Branding in the product design process, and promoted a culture of craft, accountability and collaboration.

 Challenges